7 Easter Hosting Tips for First-Time Homeowners

 Take advantage of Florida’s weather with easy outdoor activities:

-• Cornhole or ladder toss yard games.
+• Cornhole or ring toss yard games.

-• Set up spaces for bocce ball, croquet, or badminton.
+• Bocce ball, croquet, or badminton.

 Low-Key Indoor Options